 The bottom line when it comes to identifying your cat breed?

-The only way you can tell for certain what kind of cat you have if your cat is a domestic is to conduct a DNA test.
-This way you’ll see genetic evidence of the breeds that make up your pet.
+You can only tell for certain what kind of cat you have if your cat is domestic by conducting a DNA test.
+This way, you’ll see genetic evidence of the breeds that make up your pet.